-5.10 Development proposals should be informed by the Test Valley Borough Council Landscape Character Assessment 2004.
+5.10 Development proposals should be informed by the Test Valley Borough Council Landscape Character Assessment 2018.
 The policies of this plan are in compliance with the Landscape Character Assessment.
 The Assessment divides the Borough into Landscape Character Types (LCTs), which are then sub-divided into Landscape Character Assessments (LCAs).
-These documents are undergoing revision.
-TVBC have instructed Parish Councils to make use of advanced information regarding LCTs and LCAs, provided by them, in Parish NDPs.
-The revised documents will show that the LCTs and LCAs applicable to Thruxton Parish are:
+The documents show that the LCTs and LCAs applicable to the Plan Area are:

-- LCT 5 River Valley Floor - LCT 10 Open Chalklands
+- LCT 5 River Valley Floor

+- LCT 10 Open Chalklands

 - LCT 11 Chalk Downland Ridges

 - LCT 12 Bourne Valleys

-- LCA 5H Pillhill Brook Valley Floor (note the boundary of this area has been amended to include a larger area within the Parish).
+- LCA 5H Pillhill Brook Valley Floor

 - LCA 10C Thruxton and Danebury Chalk Downland

 - LCA 10G Cholderton Downs

 - LCA 11A Quarley Hill Downs

 - LCA 12B River Bourne Valley

 5.11 Proposals should also be informed by local landscape character assessments and site-based investigations.
-Proposals should be accompanied by a Landscape Assessment which should be proportionate to the scale and likely impacts of the scheme.
+Where required proposals should be accompanied by a Landscape Assessment which should be proportionate to the scale and likely impacts of the scheme.
 The recurring themes of the LCTs and LCAs are: